-At Tennessee Valley Archaeological Research, we value the diverse interests and skills of our staff.
-As a full-service cultural resource management firm, TVAR strives to bring technology and research to the services we perform for our clients.
-The TVAR business has been serving clients throughout the southeastern United States for over ten years, but the collective experience of our people equates to so much more.
+As a full-service cultural resource management firm, Tennessee Valley Archaeological Research strives to bring technology and research to the services we perform for our clients.
+The TVAR has been serving clients throughout the southeastern United States for over ten years, but the collective experience of our people equates to so much more.

 MEET THE TVAR TEAM